Table of contents:

 - Width = 4 to 6 cm, depending on the thickness of the fabric.

-- Reinforcement: iron on the back of the rectangles.
+- Reinforcement: fuse the wrong side of the rectangles.

-Using the pattern, determine the exact width of the buttonhole and mark its location on the wrong side of the fabric with an erasable pencil.
+Using the pattern, determine the exact width of the buttonhole and mark its position on the wrong side of the fabric with a washable pencil.

-Place two pins perpendicular to the ends of the buttonhole to mark its location on the wrong side.
+Place two pins perpendicular to the ends of the buttonhole to mark its position on the wrong side.

-Cut out a rectangle of iron-on adhesive (3 to 4 cm wide and slightly longer than the buttonhole).
-Iron it on the reverse side of the fabric.
+Cut a rectangle of fusible interfacing (3 to 4 cm wide and slightly longer than the buttonhole).
+Attach it with an iron to the wrong side of the fabric.

-To guide the seam, make a hand baste following these codes:
+To guide the sewing, make a hand basting following these codes:

 - Blue thread: Corresponds to the width of the buttonhole.